UBS slashes price target on Aflac Incorporated [AFL] – find out why.

-Jordin Sparks is best known as the youngest winner on American Idol and multi-platinum hit songs like Battlefield and No Air.
-What people may not know about the megastar is how Sickle Cell Disease has impacted her family.
-Jordin’s stepsister died from the disease, and now she is teaming up with Aflac for a special campaign to support sick children.
+In conjunction with the earnings release, Aflac Incorporated will webcast a conference call scheduled for 9:00 a.m.
+(ET) on Thursday, October 28, 2021.
+During the webcast, Aflac Incorporated Chairman and Chief Executive Officer Daniel P. Amos, President and Chief Operating Officer of Aflac Incorporated Frederick J. Crawford and Executive Vice President and Chief Financial Officer of Aflac Incorporated Max K. Brodén will discuss the company’s third quarter results and outlook, including with regard to the ongoing COVID-19 pandemic.
+Other members of executive management from the U.S. and Japan will also be available to answer questions during the webcast.
+To listen to the third quarter conference call, please register at investors.aflac.com five to seven minutes prior to the scheduled start time.

-It opened the trading session at $54.54, the shares rose to $55.39 and dropped to $53.89, the range by which the price of stock traded the whole day.
-The daily chart for AFL points out that the company has recorded 3.55% gains over the past six months.
-However, it is still -65.87% lower than its most recent low trading price.
+Over the last 12 months, AFL stock rose by 52.91%.
+The one-year Aflac Incorporated stock forecast points to a potential upside of 2.18.
+The average equity rating for AFL stock is currently 2.70, trading closer to a bullish pattern in the stock market.

-If we look at the average trading volume of 2.81M shares, AFL reached to a volume of 2737085 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $37.72 billion, with 678.05 million shares outstanding and 609.01 million shares in the current float.
+Compared to the average trading volume of 2.76M shares, AFL stock reached a trading volume of 2112271 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AFL shares is $57.70 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AFL stock is a recommendation set at 2.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.